 Before you even start to look for a job, make sure your are able to articulate in your application your motivation to work in your chosen role and your understanding of the sector and the main current issues affecting this area.
 Showing an interest in the current financial markets is also beneficial; read the Financial Times or/and The Economist, have a knowledge of the current state of the Stock Market etc.

 If applying to Investment Management you must know the difference between Investment Management and Investment Banking - Fidelity Worldwide Investments say this is the number one mistake students make in their application and at interview.

-The majority of banks will test candidates against "competencies" in their applications and interviews.
+- the majority of banks will test candidates against "competencies" in their applications and interviews.
 It is therefore essential you find out the competencies valued by the organisation.
 These can often be found on the website.
-There is a current trend among Financial Organisations to change their selection process from assessing competencies to assessing motivation, business acumen and inherent strengths.

-These websites have a wealth of advice on the investment banking application process:
+These websites have a wealth of advice on making applications and psychometric tests:

 St Andrews graduates (especially from non-finance related degrees), often enrol on a relevant postgraduate course.
 Graduates from finance-related degrees enrol on more specialised postgraduate courses.
 NB If you are a final year student with a place on a Masters programme, you can apply for a summer internship, as technically you are still in your penultimate year of study.